-In a deeper way, it is also built on a faulty core belief: that if you take charge, that if you exhibit control, make wholesome choices happiness will find you.
+In a deeper way, this mindset is built on a faulty core belief: that if you take charge, if you exhibit control, and if you make wholesome choices happiness will find you.
 As most adults know full well, life throws curve balls of all kinds and sizes.
-While we can make positive change, in the most ultimate way we have NO control, and we are at the mercy of the ebbs and flows of creation.
+While we can make positive change, ultimately we have NO control, and we are at the mercy of the ebbs and flows of creation.
 Doesn’t it feel good to admit that?
 Loosen that clenched fist of control.
 Breathe.
 Ah!
 Doesn’t that feel good to let go a little?

-Any antagonism (even subtle) or resistance is unnecessary and actually makes our job harder.
+Any antagonism (even subtle) or resistance is unnecessary and actually makes things harder.
 It is why so many diets fail, so many attempts to make positive change fail.
 Simply changing the behavior, doesn’t address the WHY.
-This method simply treats the inner self as a robot that needs reprograming.
+This method simply treats the inner self as a robot that needs reprogramming.
 The underlying emotional, spiritual, or even intellectual core-self must be seen, heard, experienced, and accepted first.
-Most methods skip the healing process of accepting the self, and reality, as is.
+Most methods skip the healing process of accepting the self, and reality, as it is.

 There is a deep core in most of us that seeks to be embraced as is.
 Ironically, the soft, yielding, acceptance of self makes CHANGE easier, not harder.
-People who love themselves radically, unconditionally, joyfully, find change easy (or easier).
+People who love themselves radically, unconditionally, and joyfully, find change to be easier.

 One of the most important steps to self-love is to begin making time each day for spiritual practice.
 In meditation or reflection, we can begin noticing and honoring our feelings.
-We can cultivate happiness in simply sitting, in our one precious life, a gift, experienced for many, in the breath.
+We can cultivate happiness in simply sitting, in our one precious life, a gift, experienced in every breath we take.